 LDIF exports can contain sensitive data.
-The server provides the ability to encrypt LDIF exports similar to binary backups, using the --encryptLDIF argument.
+The server provides the ability to encrypt LDIF exports similar to binary backups with global configuration options, or using the -- encryptLDIF argument.
 To encrypt the data, perform the export with the server online.
 For example:

 '''

 $ bin/export-ldif --task \

 --hostname directory.example.com \

+--port 389 \

 '''